garrandall/popular-music-data/tracks/i-miss-you-dmx-faith-evans.md

-kissed me on my forehead and told me that you loved me and I saw that it hurt you more than it hurt me i thought how bad could this hurt be? i know now that's why i'm dead outta luv whut I wouldn't give for one more hug from gran'ma
+kissed me on my forehead and told me that you loved me and I saw that it hurt you more than it hurt me i thought how bad could this hurt be? i know now that's why I'm dead outta luv whut I wouldn't give for one more hug from gran'ma